dscig/COVID19_tweetsTopic/README.md

 # Risk Communication in Asian Countries: COVID-19 Discourse on Twitter
 Implementation details including codes in Python.
-You can find the orignal paper "Risk Communication in Asian Countries: COVID-19 Discourse on Twitter" at the following link: .
+You can find the orignal paper "Risk Communication in Asian Countries: COVID-19 Discourse on Twitter" at the following link: http://arxiv.org/.

 ##### Please cite as:
 Park S, Han S, Kim J, Molaie MM, Vu HD, Singh K, Han J, Lee W, Cha M <br>
 Risk Communication in Asian Countries: COVID-19 Discourse on Twitter <br>
-arXiv preprint arXiv:2020.XXXX, 2020. <br>
+arXiv preprint arXiv:2020.XXXX, 2020.

 ### Data
 #### The raw dataset
+We have crawled the Twitter dataset by using the existing Twint Python library and Twitter search APIs.
+The Twint Python library is an advance twitter scraping tool, written in Python.
+The detailed information about the scraper is explained at https://github.com/twintproject/twint.
-Should you wish to get the raw

-Please email to shaun.park@kaist.ac.kr
+Should you wish to get the raw dataset, please directly email to shaun.park@kaist.ac.kr for a detailed instruction.
+Below are the column names of the dataset:

-You can find two datasets in the sub-directory named "data".
-One is for providing the raw data retrieved from the Fitbit Charge 2 device ("Data.csv").
-Each row represents daily abstraced values of features for each subject.
-There are total of 42 subjects; all subjects are anonymized and userIds are randomly assigned for each subject.
-The features included in the dataset are as follows.
-One remark is that for the rows related to the naps, all the sleep-related daily abstract features were assigned as "-1", since those features are calculted soley for the one main sleep per day.

 ![](./image/twint_description.png)

 ### Pipeline